keon/CodeGAN/README.md

     return s
 ```

-It writes some text that looks like a program.
+It writes some texts that look like a program.
-But clearly Char-RNN is a bad programmer.
+But clearly Char-RNN is a bad programmer. (it can implement functions).

 **Word Recurrent Neural Network**
 ```